 For Android phones, go to Settings > My Device >Accessibility > Vision (new to Android 5.0) > TalkBack > Turn TalkBack on.
 All gestures for TalkBack require only 1 finger.
 To get you started here are the basics I would use:

-- Touch or move around the screen – speaks and select the item under your finger
+- Touch or move around the screen – speak and select the item under your finger

 - Swipe right or down – move to next item on screen

-- Swipe left or up – move to previous item on screen
+- Swipe left or up – move to the previous item on screen

-- Swipe up then down – move to first item on screen
+- Swipe up then down – move to the first item on screen

-- Swipe down then up – move to last item on screen
+- Swipe down then up – move to the last item on screen

 - Swipe right then left – scroll forward on page or move slider